cloudfoundry/docs-bosh/content/cli-v2.md

     - `--vars-store=PATH` Load/save variables from/to a YAML file
     - `-o`, `--ops-file=PATH` Load manifest operations from a YAML file
     - `--no-redact` Show non-redacted manifest diff
-    - `--recreate` Recreate all VMs in deployment
+    - `--recreate` Recreate all VMs in deployment.
+It will recreate regardless of whether there is a manifest change
-    - `--recreate-persistent-disks` Recreate all persistent disks in deployment
+    - `--recreate-persistent-disks` Recreate all persistent disks in deployment.
+It will recreate regardless of whether there is a manifest change
     - `--fix` Recreate an instance with an unresponsive agent instead of erroring
     - `--skip-drain=[INSTANCE-GROUP[/INSTANCE-ID]]` Skip running drain and pre-stop scripts for specific instance groups
     - `--canaries=NUMBER or PERCENTAGE` Override manifest values for canaries
     - `--max-in-flight=NUMBER or PERCENTAGE` Override manifest values for max_in_flight
-    - `--dry-run` Renders job templates without altering deployment
+    - `--dry-run` Renders job templates without altering a deployment.
+It will save some state in the director database (like ip reservations) which will be reused on the next deploy
     - `PATH` Path to a manifest file

     ```shell